cristobal-tello/lstotem/README.md

 Debug the cloud function from Visual studio code
 When the function is ready, I’ll do a push into a git repository.
 Then some kind of event needs to be fired to deploy the function to production.

-So, this is my main.py in the store_order_data directory: import base64 import json import functions_framework from google.cloud import firestore
+So, this is my main.py in the store_data directory: import base64 import json import functions_framework from google.cloud import firestore